 3. Marble Counters

 Buyers spend a lot of time thinking about their kitchen counters.
 Builders generally used regular laminate for these and called it done, but then came granite, marble, and quartz.
-Once found only in mansions and chic condos favored by the wealthy, these stony materials have become more mainstream as the supply chain has opened up over the years.
+These stony materials have become more mainstream over the years.

 Granite is still king of counters, but marble definitely has an ardent following and, for some buyers, nothing else will do.
 Yes, these stone countertops are beautiful and durable, but, with marble, there are a few factors to consider before you get your heart set.
 First, there is the cost.
 Marble is pricey, and these days you can get a similar look for much less.